What’s the most useful tool in the world?

-Made from 1095 Cro-Van steel, this blade can achieve a very wicked edge and it stays sharp for a long time.
+The Ka-Bar is on the larger end for survival knives with a 7-inch blade and an 11.75-inch overall length.
+It is constructed from 1095 Cro-Van steel, which can achieve a wicked edge that stays sharp for a long time.
 It also comes in either partially serrated or straight edge.

 The Ka-Bar has a pretty defined clip point that gives the knife a nice belly for deep slashes or skinning game.

-My only complaint about the sheath is how far down the knife sits in it.
-It’s very low, and it can be hard to establish a good grip from the sheath.
+The multi-mount sheath allows you to carry this knife in any way you see fit and is perfect for those looking for versatility.
+My only complaint about the sheath is how far down the knife sits in it, which can make it harder to establish a good grip from the sheath.

-The Esee 4 is the knife I’d take if you told me I was going into a survival situation.
+The ESEE-4 is the knife I’d take if you told me I was going into a survival situation.
 Even more than my beloved Ka-Bar (blasphemy, I know).